How to stop taking things personally

 https://tamarakulish.com/ Archived Posts: https://tamarakulish.com/archived-posts/

-My books: Developing Happiness When You Can’t Find It and How to Heal Your Life on a Deep Heart Level are available in paperback and Kindle.
-Audio book available!
+Developing Happiness When You Can’t Find It and How to Heal Your Life on a Deep Heart Level are available in paperback and Kindle.
+Audiobooks are available for the busy person!

 Guided Journals help you work on a particular issue by answering questions to help see patterns and to find solutions: